s-archer/openssl-ca-and-cert-creation/README.md

 - For XC - create Base64 encoded versions of the PEMs (*-b64.crt *-b64.key)
 - For XC - create Base64 encoded versions of the CA cert PEM (*-CA.crt)

+# Add trusted CA to Apple Trust StoreMore actions
+- Open the CA cert in the keychain
+- Doubleclick the cert to view it
+- Expand the 'Trust' section and select 'Always Trust'

 ## Blinfold the private key using vesctl

 The last 4 lines are commented out, but if you want to use the F5 XC vesctl CLI